 - Locate the configuration file on the script you uploaded and edit it by putting your “database name, database user, and database users password” you created earlier.
 If you are not sure of the configuration file, you may have to contact the author of the script.
 For most programs, they keep the configuration file as “config.php” or “database.php.”

 - Finally, you can now enter your site URL on a web browser connected to the Internet and access your website.

-I hope this step by step article was helpful.
-If you encountered any challenge, please indicate it in the comment section to get help from us.
+I hope this step-by-step article was helpful.
+If you encountered any challenges, please indicate them in the comment section to get help from us.